 Is Sawy harder to set up than Ooma?

-No. Sawy sets up in 5 minutes — faster than Ooma if you are configuring hardware phones.
+No. Sawy will set up quickly at launch — faster than Ooma if you are configuring hardware phones.
 Just describe your business, connect call forwarding, and go live.

 How much would I save with Sawy vs. Ooma + a receptionist?